adamzaninovich/day_tweeter/README.md

 * make the Home link in the nav point to the account page
 * rename /my/account to /home
 * rename /my/account/edit to /my/account
+* make clear published button work

 ### First Iteration

-* make clear published button work
+* deploy on VPS (instead of heroku)
+  * incorporate capistrano

 #### Complex worker stuff